Skip to content

 Compatible APIs

 Stripe offers two core payments APIs compatible with Elements that give you the flexibility to accept various types of payments from your customers.
 You can integrate these APIs into Stripe’s prebuilt payment interfaces.
-While we recommend using Checkout Sessions for most users, the APIs serve slightly different use cases depending on how you choose to structure your checkout flow and how much control you require.
-You can build a checkout page with the Checkout Session API or build an advanced integration with the Payment Intents API.
+The APIs serve different use cases depending on how you choose to structure your checkout flow and how much control you require.
+For most use cases, we recommend using Checkout Sessions.

 Build a checkout page with Payment Element